blissman/rainforest-ember/README.md

-# Ember-quickstart
+# Rainforest-Ember

 This is a simple Amazon clone built with Rails and Ember.js.

 ## Prerequisites